top of page

 Committee Member: Robert Pryde

-Rob is in his second year on the Premier panel after 3 years umpiring in the TDCA (Traralgon District Cricket Association).
-After moving from Traralgon to Melbourne with his wife Tara, Rob chose to challenge his umpiring abilities and join the panel and thoroughly enjoyed his first year and as a member of the VCAUSA.
-He joins the committee this year as well trying his hand as the editor of law 43
+Rob is in his third year on the Premier Cricket Umpiring Panel after 3 years umpiring in the TDCA (Traralgon District Cricket Association).
+After moving from Traralgon to Melbourne with his wife Tara, Rob chose to challenge his umpiring abilities and join the panel and has thoroughly enjoyed his time as a Panel Umpire and a member of the VCAUSA.

 Blanchard Lewis, Jay - Committee Member, VCAUSA